prof-rossetti/georgetown-opim-557-201710/README.md

 ### Texts

-Students are encouraged to consult the official [VBA Language Reference](https://msdn.microsoft.com/en-us/vba/vba-language-reference) and [VBA Office Reference](https://msdn.microsoft.com/en-us/vba/), as well as other online tutorials and resources.
+Students are encouraged to consult the official [VBA Language Reference](https://msdn.microsoft.com/en-us/vba/vba-language-reference) and [Excel VBA Reference](https://msdn.microsoft.com/en-us/vba/vba-excel), as well as other online tutorials and resources.

 Students may optionally reference books like [Excel VBA Programming For Dummies](https://www.amazon.com/Excel-Programming-Dummies-John-Walkenbach/dp/1118490371), which has been recommended in previous semesters.